masoudrostami/Udacity-Optimizing-an-ML-pipeline-in-Azure/README.md

 This is a project in the Udacity (Azure machine learning engineering using Azure) Nanodegree.
 In this project, we used two approach including 1) Hyper-drive (using logistic regression algorithms), 2) also we used Azure Auto ML to go through all of different algorithm.
 My steps in this project are including 1) Create a Tabular Dataset from this bank marketing dataset and evaluate it with using logistic regression model, 2) Next, using Hyper-Drive and choosing different parameters and to find the best hyper parameters for the logistic regression model, 3)Then loaed the bank dataset using “TabularDatasetFactory” and use AutoML to find the best model.
 AutoML go through all the models and choose the best, and 4) finally compare the model in two approaches and write a research report.

 2. Summary
 This dataset contains different variables about individual customers that applying for the loans in the bank.
 Based on all different independent variables such as previous loan, housing, marital, education, employed and etc we will try to predict the new customer will subscribe or not in the bank.
-Based on our result, the best performing model was voting Ensemble with 91.92% accuracy in AzureMl.
-However, other model also have close comparable accuracy including XGBoost Classifier and StackEnsemble.
+Based on our result, the best performing model was votingEnsemble with 91.64% accuracy for the AzureMl.
+However, other model also have close comparable accuracy including XGBoostClassifier and MaxAbsScaler LightGBM.
+Also, our model using hyperdrive show great accuracy of 91.76%.

 Scikit-learn Pipeline